Want more profitable + strategic content? Grab my free content planner!

 How I Run 2 x 6-Figure Businesses in Less than 20 Hours a Week by Your Content Empire

 Should running a profitable business steal away every second of your day?
-Running a 6-figure business takes full commitment, but it doesn’t need to take full-time hours.
+Running 6-figure businesses can take full commitment, but it doesn’t need to take full-time hours.
 It’s a commonly believed myth that you need to work 60-hour weeks to run a 6-figure and beyond business—but this simply isn’t true.

 How do I know this with certainty?
 Because I've done it.
 In fact, I actually run 2 x 6-figure businesses in less than 20 hours a week on average and am in the middle of starting another.